risk-of-thunder/R2API/R2API.CharacterBody/README.md

 ## About

-R2API.CharacterBody is a submodule for R2API that currently adds Modded Body Flags and support for modded HealthBar Overlays.
+R2API.CharacterBody is a submodule for R2API that currently adds Modded Body Flags, Custom Sprint Icon and support for modded HealthBar Overlays.

 ## Changelog

+### '1.2.0'
+* Add `CustomSprintIcon` feature.

 ### '1.1.0'
 * Add HealthBarAPI for managing HealthBar visual and numerical overlays.